-At some point, every entrepreneur wants to know the answer to this question.
+At some point, every entrepreneur wants to know the answer to the question, “What is my business worth?”

 The bad news is, it’s not as much as you think.